If you’re a parent facing separation or divorce …

 The Voice of Child-Centered Divorce

 P.S: When you order your new ebook and free bonuses, you are welcomed into the Child-Centered Divorce Network.
 That means you’ll have easy access to vital information for you and your family.
-This includes a content-rich weekly ezine, timely new articles, teleseminars, coaching services, expert interviews, special events and networking opportunities with other Child-Centered Divorce families.
+This includes a content-rich weekly ezine, timely new articles, webinars, coaching services, expert interviews, Facebook CCD page to ask questions, special events and networking opportunities with other Child-Centered Divorce families.

 One last reminder.